mondejar/homography-cnn/README.md

 To train this model we need thousands of samples.

-2 Additionaly we could simple use some image dataset (MIRFLCKR, IMAGENET) and for each image perform some random changes, including perspective transformations, illumination, blurring changes...
+For that purpose the [MIRFLICKR-25000](http://press.liacs.nl/mirflickr/mirdownload.html) is used.
+For each image some perspective transformations are made.
+Additionally illumination, blurring and even occlusion changes could be added to make the model more robust.

 The input training data consist in:
 - Two images of size (128 x 128)